Now Reading

 By Eric Herman

-As winter’s cold tightens its grip on most of the Northern Hemisphere, leaving many landscapes and bodies of water replete with frozen H2O, I thought it might be interesting to look at the basic question of what exactly makes ice so slippery.
+As winter’s cold tightens its grip on most of the Northern Hemisphere, leaving many landscapes and bodies of water cover in ice, I thought it might be interesting to look at the basic question of what exactly makes ice so slippery.

 To most of us, the answer is simply that’s just the way it is, how nature intended it.
 Water turns to liquid at zero degrees Celsius and below that it becomes an ultra-smooth solid.
 We know that above freezing liquid water is viscous, but that still doesn’t explain how ice below freezing air temperatures is slippery.